15 Incredible Things Revealed by Extreme Weather

 15. AN UNUSUAL WHALE SKELETON

 In 2012, Hurricane Sandy caused massive beach erosion in Volusia County, Florida.
 An Orlando couple who were searching for sand dollars made an incredible discovery: the skeleton of a whale that had been buried for decades.
-But it was no ordinary whale: it was a Gervais’ beaked whale, a member of a group so poorly known and mysterious that we’re still discovering new species even today.
+And it was no ordinary whale: It was a Gervais’ beaked whale, a member of a group—beaked whales—so poorly known and mysterious that we’re still discovering new species even today.